 A key element of risk management is the Own Risk and Solvency Assessment (ORSA).
 The Group ORSA process is based on the preparation of individual ORSAs for each insurance subsidiary, and captures all the material risks that each subsidiary faces or may face in the future in the execution of its business plans.
-The Group ORSA process is run in its entirety at least annually and without delay following any significant change in the risk profile of any of the subsidiaries, and is reviewed and approved by the Board following the recommendations of the subsidiaries' executive members.
+The Group ORSA process is run in its entirety at least annually to deliver a report to the Board in the fourth quarter of each year.
+However, there will be certain events that may require the process to be run on an ad hoc basis.
+Ad hoc runs may be either the ORSA process in its entirety or only specific activities of the process.
+In these ad hoc runs the relevant subsidiary uses its experience from stress tests and scenario analyses to determine whether changes from internal decisions and / or external factors could impact the undertaking's risk profile significantly.
 The ORSA is integrated into the management processes and decision making process at the Group level.

-The Company's control framework promotes the importance of having appropriate internal controls and ensuring that all associates are aware of their role in the internal control system.
+The control framework of the Group leverages the control framework of each of the Group's subsidiaries and it promoting the importance of having appropriate internal controls, and ensuring that all associates are aware of their role in the internal control system.
 The control framework sets out clear standards for the design, operation, validation and oversight of the system of internal control.
-It defines how effective internal control is achieved through joined responsibilities of the general managers and the Heads of Functions.
+It defines how effective internal control is achieved through joined responsibilities of the subsidiaries' general managers and the Heads of Functions.